shyakx/BK-Pulse-v1/USER_GUIDE.md

 **Solution**:
 1. Check PostgreSQL is running
 2. Verify `server/.env` has correct database credentials
-3. Test connection: `node server/scripts/testDBConnection.js`
+3. Test connection using `psql` or your preferred database client

 ### "Prediction failed" error